DailysDailyNews/jS-Node/README.md

 2. Criminal Prosecution
 3. Administrative Proceedings
 4. Financial Obligations
-5. Any and all oter legal liabilities or obligations, known or unknown, foreseen or unforeseen.
+5. Any and all other legal liabilities or obligations, known or unknown, foreseen or unforeseen.

 // Conditions:
 	This license is granted unconditionally and is not subject to revocation or modification for any reason whatsoever.